CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

     - Implemented for an AI Item Generator feature.
     - Flows are defined in `src/ai/flows/`.
 - **External Data Sources:**
-    - **Google Sheets API:** Used to fetch game data for Events, Investigations (now NPC Generator), Arsenal Cards, and Shop Items via server-side logic in page components.
+    - **Google Sheets API:** Used to fetch game data for Events, NPC Generator, Arsenal Cards, and Shop Items via server-side logic in page components.
 Requires service account credentials.
+Shop items can be sourced from multiple tabs within the same Google Sheet.
 - **Image Placeholders:** `https://placehold.co` and `https://picsum.photos`.
 - **Deployment:** Firebase App Hosting (inferred from build logs and setup).
 - **Code Quality:**